root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-cov.rst

  It is an error to specify an architecture that is not included in the universal binary or to use an architecture that does not match a non-universal binary.

+.. option:: -format=<FORMAT>

+ Use the specified output format.
+The supported formats are: "text" (JSON), "lcov".

+.. option:: -summary-only

+ Export only summary information for each file in the coverage data.
+This mode will not export coverage information for smaller units such as individual functions or regions.
+The result will contain the same information as produced by the :program:`llvm-cov report` command, but presented in JSON or lcov format rather than text.

+.. option:: -ignore-filename-regex=<PATTERN>

+ Skip source code files with file paths that match the given regular expression.

+ .. option:: -skip-expansions

+ Skip exporting macro expansion coverage data.

+ .. option:: -skip-functions

+ Skip exporting per-function coverage data.

+ .. option:: -num-threads=N, -j=N

+ Use N threads to export coverage data.
+When N=0, llvm-cov auto-detects an appropriate number of threads to use.
+This is the default.